Gigi (1958 film): Critical reception

 Time Out New York said, "The dominating creative contribution comes from Minnelli and Cecil Beaton ...
 The combination of these two visual elitists is really too much—it's like a meal consisting of cheesecake, and one quickly longs for something solid and vulgar to weigh things down.
 No doubt inspired by the finicky, claustrophobic sets and bric-à-brac, the cast tries (with unfortunate success) to be more French than the French, especially Chevalier.
 The exception is Gingold, who inhabits, as always, a world of her own."

 TV Guide rated the film 3½ out of five stars, calling it "Overbaked but enjoyable, and a banquet for the eyes, thanks to the visual wonder of the Minnelli-Beaton teaming...
 Caron...leads the cast in a contest to see who can be the most French.
 The winner is Chevalier, in a performance that makes one feel as if you're gagging on pastry...
 Perhaps if the sweetness of Gigi was contrasted with elements of honest vulgarity, the picture could balance itself out...
 Ten minutes into the movie, you've resolved the plot and are left to wallow in lovely frou-frou.
 [The film] makes wonderful use of the usual Parisian landmarks, and benefits from extraordinary period costumes and sets."

 Some contemporary reviewers have criticized the film for its subject matter.
 In 2019, BuzzFeed News reporter Kate Aurthur ranked Gigi worst out of all Best Picture winners, calling it "the most creepy, pedophiliac movie to ever win Best Picture".
 Filmmaker magazine managing editor Vadim Rizov referred to the film as "incredibly sexist and kind of hateful".

 On review aggregator Rotten Tomatoes, the film holds a score of 90% from 77 reviews, with an average rating of 7.6/10.
 The website's critics consensus reads, "It may not be one of Vincente Minnelli's best, but the charming and flawlessly acted Gigi still offers enough visual and musical treats to satisfy."
 On Metacritic, the film has a weighted average score of 82 out of 100 based on 13 critics, indicating "universal acclaim".

 Accolades

 With all 9 nominations, Gigi won a record-breaking nine Academy Awards (at the 1959 Oscars ceremony); however, this record only lasted for one year, as Ben-Hur broke this record the following year with 11 Oscars.
 In tribute to Gigis domination of the Oscars, the MGM switchboard answered calls the following day with "M-Gigi-M".
+The success of Gigi also prompted the presentation of an Academy Honorary Award to Chevalier in 1959 "for his contributions to the world of entertainment for more than half a century."

 Gigi, eventually along with 1987's The Last Emperor, held the record as the film(s) with the most Academy Award wins in every category in which it was nominated, until 2003's The Lord of the Rings: The Return of the King broke the record at the 2004 Oscars ceremony with 11 Oscar nominations and 11 Oscar wins.